dktrcoco/Node_Express_Handlebars/README.md

-# Node_Express_Handlebars
+# Eat-Da-Burger!

-This will have a CLI that takes user input, followed by displaying the requested data from a database, manipulating the data from a database, or inserting the inputted data to the database
+This project is a burger logger that utilizes MySQL, Node, Express, Handlebars, and a homemade ORM.
+MVC design pattern is observed.
+Node and MySQL is used to query and route data into the app and Handlebars  is used to generate the HTML.

 Video of App in Action: https://youtu.be/dAWDrAyr6DU